julien-muke/aws-serverless-ec2-instance-scheduler/README.md

 ![14](https://github.com/julien-muke/aws-serverless-ec2-instance-scheduler/assets/110755734/dd071e75-3c83-4baf-b2ea-1a94832ca1f8)

-13. You now test your function and use the Lambda console and CloudWatch Logs to view records of your function’s invocation.
+13. You now test `start-ec2-demo` function and use the Lambda console and CloudWatch Logs to view records of your function’s invocation.

 ![Screenshot 2024-07-05 at 12 21 08](https://github.com/julien-muke/aws-serverless-ec2-instance-scheduler/assets/110755734/4d8f40ce-d69a-4dd1-8ea4-c61469486c18)

-14. We created a lambda function for Starting Instance.
+14. As you can see below the `start-ec2-demo` lambda function is working and the instance is running.

 ![Screenshot 2024-07-05 at 12 29 59](https://github.com/julien-muke/aws-serverless-ec2-instance-scheduler/assets/110755734/d29297f4-808b-48ad-9b4a-fede54dfc3be)